 HELMETS-The helmet is intended to protect the player from head injuries.
 It must therefore be fitted properly so that it does not come off through play.
 Coaches and trainers must be diligent in seeing that players wear the helmets properly, and officials must firmly enforce the rules requiring chin straps to be tightly secured.
-The rules committee gave serious consideration to creating a rule requiring a player whose helmet comes off during play to leave the game for one down.
-Although such a rule was not adopted the committee will continue to monitor this matter closely for possible future action.
+The rules (Rule 3-3-9) now call for the player whose helmet comes off to leave the game for one down, unless this is the direct result of a foul.
+The player may remain in the game if his team is granted a charged timeout.